google/acai/README.md

   }
 }
 ```

-Note that when a module is passed to Acai in a rule any @BeforeSuite
-methods are only executed once per suite even if the same module is used in
-multiple Acai rules in multiple different test classes within that suite.
-This allows tests of the server to be structured into test classes according to
-the functionality being tested.

 ## Test scoped bindings
 Occasionally you may wish to have one instance of a class per test and inject